The Kwik Reading program is interesting.

 The Bad

 The course suggests some activities that contradict common sense.
-They also do something I see in a lot of courses: the confusion of activity with accomplishment.
+They also encourage something I see in a lot of courses: the confusion of activity with accomplishment.

 For example, Jim talks about reducing subvocalization, which is the idea that you’ll read faster if the muscles in your throat aren’t moving.
 Because Kwik doesn’t share his sources, it’s impossible to know where he gets such information or why he thinks it works.
-In my reading of the science on subvocalization that I do share with you, it’s clear that you need subvocalization to understand.
+In my reading of the science on subvocalization that I do take the time to share with you, it’s clear that you need subvocalization to understand.
+In fact, subvocalizing, along with standard vocalization are likely to help you study faster.

 It’s possible that I’m misunderstanding the science, but I get the impression that Kwik hasn’t read it at all.
-But it gets worse:
+Anecdotally, I’ve got a PhD and read out loud all the time.
+It’s that important for working out what complex things mean as quickly as possible.

-But by all means, give it a try.
-If you want an alternative way to increase subvocalization that will reassert your focus on the actual words you’re reading instead of counting unrelated numbers, give the Thor exercise I share in this video a try:
+By all means, give it a try.
+But if you want an alternative way to increase subvocalization that will reassert your focus on the actual words you’re reading instead of counting unrelated numbers, give the Thor exercise I share in this video a try:

 I think just about everything Kwik says is worth a try, including reading with a pointer.
 But I personally find having anything between my eyes and the page distracting.
 (Unless it’s a note taking strategy or a mind map).